How to write a post interview thank you letter

 Hi [Interviewer Name],

-Please let me know if there is anything else you need from me to move the process forward.
+Let me know if there is anything else you need from me to move the process forward.

 Have a great rest of your week,